sunnygirlzyq/Donglab.github.io/content/publication/[8]-MEMS-A 0.2 V micro-electromechanical switch enabled by a phase transition. Small/index.md

 ---
-title: "A 0.2 V micro-electromechanical switch enabled by a phase transition.
-Small"
+title: "A 0.2 V micro-electromechanical switch enabled by a phase transition."
 authors:
 - admin
 - Hwan Sung Choe